- I have a really small budget. Can you work with me?

 What is your Inspiration: Look through magazines, and the internet for photos and inspiration.
 Photos are a great way to communicate visually with us your likes and style ideas.
 Sometimes clipping out things you DON’T like can be very helpful too.

+Sometimes.
 Jennifer is available by appointment Tuesday through Friday 9 am to 4 pm.
 We try to accomodate clients who need Saturday appointments as much as possible however they usually take longer to book due to availability.
-Sunday appointments are also sometimes available upon request (except during football season, her biggest passion, next to decorating of course).